jl-0/JIRA-API-MCP/README.md

 - **Get User** - Get details about specific users
 - **Search Users** - Find users by query

+### Field Discovery Operations
+- **Get Issue Types** - Get all issue types for a project
+- **Get Issue Type Fields** - Get all fields available for a specific issue type
+- **Get Issue Field Names** - Get all field IDs and names for a specific issue
+- **Search Issue Fields** - Search for fields by name in a specific issue with partial matching

 ## Architecture

 This MCP server follows a modular architecture designed for maintainability and extensibility: